sandragodinhosilva/melange/docs/configuration.md

     genome_extension: "{genome}.fa"

 Change the input directory where your genome files are or simply paste them on the folder `data` inside MeLanGE repository.
-Please make sure all genomes have the same extension (e.g. .fa, .fna or .fasta) and change this setting in the configuration file accordingly.
+Please make sure all genomes have the same extension (e.g. `.fa`, `.fna` or `.fasta`) and change this setting in the configuration file accordingly.

 ## Output
     # --- Output directory